StarRocks/starrocks/docs/administration/stargo.md

 ### Build SSH mutual authentication

 If you are adding a new node to the cluster, you must build mutual authentication between the new node and the central control node.
-See [Prerequisites](#Prerequisites) for detailed instruction.
+See [Prerequisites](#prerequisites) for detailed instruction.

 ### Create deployment directory (Optional)

-If the path under which the new node to be deployed does not exist, and you have the privilege to create such path, you do not have create these path, and StarGo will create them for you based on the configration file.
+If the path under which the new node to be deployed does not exist, and you have the privilege to create such path, you do not have create these path, and StarGo will create them for you based on the configuration file.
 If the the paths already exist, make sure you have the write access to them.
 You can also create necessary deployment directories on each node by running the following commands.

 - Create **meta** directory on FE nodes.